 - serve my students well and do all I can to help them be successful

-- I will influence my students through developing an authentic connection with them
+- I will influence my students by developing an authentic connection with them

 - Write down your answer to the question; How do YOU define your success as an educator, and what does this look like when it is realized in your life?

-- Place this answer in a prominent place where you can review it regularly to remind yourself of the authentic voice of truth it represents, then share it as a comment on the bottom of this page!
+- Place this answer in a prominent place where you can review it regularly to remind yourself of the authentic voice of truth it represents, then share it as a comment at the bottom of this page.

 - Give no one the power to steal your joy or passion for what you do.
 There are a purpose and a reason you are in academia despite the sacrifice in pay and other benefits you may have enjoyed in clinical practice.

-- Take a few minutes and keep it real in your next dept. meeting and share your definition of success and collaborate to develop a unique departmental definition of success that is more than “NCLEX success!”
+- Take a few minutes and keep it real in your next dept. meeting and share your definition of success and collaborate to develop a unique departmental definition of success that includes preparing students for practice!

-Florence Nightingale is one of my heroes; she wrote the following that puts real success as a nurse and nurse educator in needed perspective about making a difference:
+Florence Nightingale wrote the following that puts real success as a nurse and nurse educator in needed perspective about the importance of making a difference: